cheriangeorge/System-Commands-course/Week8.md

   - Logical Volume Management
   - Pooling multiple storage devices as a single logical volume
   - `lvm2 tools` : create and manage virtual block devices from physical devices
+  - Suppose you need a very large partition but there is no HDD available of that size, you can define a logical volume that spans over multiple HDDs.
+  - Logical Volumes are mounted by the GNU Linux OS, which are mapped over multiple physical disks.
 * RAID
   - Redundant Arrays of Independent Disks
   - Distributing data over multiple discs for redundancy / speed / increased capacity